-The personnel in Learning Support Services provide free academic assistance to help students become successful learners.
+Personnel in Learning Support Services provide free academic assistance to help students become successful learners.
 The academic assistance provided includes tutoring, computer tutorials, word processors, CD ROM tutorials, and assistance to students with physical and learning disabilities.
 The goal of Learning Support Services is to help students become independent learners so they can succeed in college and in their careers.

 All services are located in the Learning Center.
 Students may obtain academic assistance in many subjects from a peer or a professional tutor, a computer tutorial, or a video tape.
-All students can work on developing collegelevel study skills and learn to retain what they read in their textbooks.
+All students can work on developing college-level study skills and learn to retain what they read in their textbooks.
 Peer tutors, who are students at Wayne College and/or the Akron campus, are hired for any course requested by a student, subject to availability.
+Peer tutors are internationally certified through the College Reading and Learning Association.
 The Center's director, coordinators, and learning assistants will help students identify their academic problems and use the Center's materials.